Sifyrena/Brownian.js/README.md

 # Brownian.js
-Trivial NBody Browser in App and Web
+Trivial Thermal Motion Simulator in App and Web